Jakanapes/ComicVine/README.md

 # ComicVine

-TODO: Write a gem description
+VERY simple first cut at a gem to interface with the ComicVine api.  http://api.comicvine.com/

 ## Installation